-- For your modules to be approved, you must select your modules online (in DUO on Banner Self Service) and also submit a completed paper registration form to the department.
+- For your modules to be approved, you must select your modules online (in DUO on Banner Self Service).

 - If there are issues with module choices or you require a concession, these will be dealt with during Induction week.

 Choosing your modules

 You can find some general information about the requirements of our degree programmes and the modules on offer in the department here.

 Our core modules CLAS1301 Monuments and Memory in the Age of Augustus and CLAS1601 Remembering Athens are compulsory for all students on both single and joint honours programmes but you will have a choice of optional modules.
 What you choose will depend on the requirements of your individual degree programme and also on your interests.
 Make sure that you have read the information that you have received from the department, and that you have looked carefully at any additional guidance given online.
 To ensure that you make the right choices, you should check the regulations for your programme.You should also read the detailed module descriptions which are available on the DUO freshers site.
 For information on modules offered by other departments, you should consult the Faculty Handbook module outlines and also look at the modules offered by the Centre for Foreign Language Study.

 If you have A-Level Latin or Greek and will be taking our Intermediate language modules, you should receive a letter from us with some information on how to prepare.
 Please read it carefully.
 It will also be useful for students on Combined and other programmes who are interested in taking courses in ancient languages.
 You can download the letter below.

 Your first week in Durham - University Induction timetable